neildawson/neildawson.github.io/_work/storystudio.md

 ### Outlining the app

-I fleshed out list of features with an **app map** to ensure the number of views we were planning was within scope, and to establish an early model of the user journey.
+I fleshed out the list of features with an **app map** to ensure the number of views we were planning was within scope, and to establish an early model of the user journey.

 ![App map]({{ "/assets/storystudio/appmap.png" | absolute_url }})
 <span class="post-meta">The fourth and final version of the app map, with key user journeys highlighted in blue and orange</span>